Aliases for ATP1A2 Gene

 Previous GeneCards Identifiers for ATP1A2 Gene

 The protein encoded by this gene belongs to the family of P-type cation transport ATPases, and to the subfamily of Na+/K+ -ATPases.
 Na+/K+ -ATPase is an integral membrane protein responsible for establishing and maintaining the electrochemical gradients of Na and K ions across the plasma membrane.
 These gradients are essential for osmoregulation, for sodium-coupled transport of a variety of organic and inorganic molecules, and for electrical excitability of nerve and muscle.
 This enzyme is composed of two subunits, a large catalytic subunit (alpha) and a smaller glycoprotein subunit (beta).
 The catalytic subunit of Na+/K+ -ATPase is encoded by multiple genes.
 This gene encodes an alpha 2 subunit.
 Mutations in this gene result in familial basilar or hemiplegic migraines, and in a rare syndrome known as alternating hemiplegia of childhood. [provided by RefSeq, Oct 2008]

 GeneCards Summary for ATP1A2 Gene

 ATP1A2 (ATPase Na+/K+ Transporting Subunit Alpha 2) is a Protein Coding gene.
-Diseases associated with ATP1A2 include alternating hemiplegia of childhood and migraine, familial hemiplegic, 2.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Bile secretion.
+Diseases associated with ATP1A2 include Alternating Hemiplegia Of Childhood and Migraine, Familial Hemiplegic, 2.
+Among its related pathways are Insulin secretion and Cardiac conduction.
 GO annotations related to this gene include nucleotide binding and cation-transporting ATPase activity.
-An important paralog of this gene is ATP12A.
+An important paralog of this gene is ATP1A3.